-Facebook: Once logged into your Facebook Business page you can eaisly access a slew of analytics.
+Once logged into your Facebook Business page you can easily access a slew of analytics.
 Here you have the ability to adjust your timeframe and get data on page views, likes, reach, reactions (comments, post likes, and shares), and more!

 Once logged into your account, click your avatar to the right and choose “Analytics” from the drop-down.
 Your account home page is what you’ll see first and will include a snapshot summary of the past 28 days.
 If you keep scrolling down month-to-month analytics will populate.

-LinkedIn: LinkedIn has also come a long way over the years with enhancing their analytics offerings to companies.
+LinkedIn has also come a long way over the years with enhancing its analytics offerings to companies.
 Once logged in, simply navigate to your company page and choose “Analytics” from the top banner.

 From there, you can pull data pertaining to your LinkedIn company followers, page visitors, and updates (aka your posts to LinkedIn).

 Ready to Boost Your Social Presence in 2022?